 It was all irrelevant, though, in the end, as most things were and would ever be.

 In the now rested the problem of the hybrid child and her effect on his progeny.
 As the Maker it fell on his shoulders to see to the safety and wellbeing of any he Turned, and while the hybrid seemed to present no overt risk, he knew well the ways of the Fae.
 That she hadn’t been reared amongst her ilk was a monumental mark in her favor.
 In fact, she seemed genuinely…nice?
 How quaint…and yet, it did seem real.

 He had watched their interaction closely – unnoticed, of course, although as mesmerized as Eric seemed by the telepath, he wouldn’t have noticed a dinosaur tromping through the back hallway wearing bells and a Stetson – and noted how this Sookie had treated Eric as if he were any other person.
 Neither fearful nor assuming, vaguely respectful yet teasing in a pleasant manner…just what the boy needed.

 A glance at said child now staring off into the distance while idly fiddling with a strange plastic rectangular device filled him with quiet joy.
 Eric was here, under his roof, safe and sound and as much a force of nature as ever – and he brought with him mysteries and adventures.

 “Eric, what have you there?”

 A slow grin teased his ancient lips when his child startled as though having been unexpectedly doused with cold water.
-Instantly he recalled the first time Eric had inadvertently fallen into that wakeful napping state, and how his child had started when gently prodded with a nearby stick.
+Instantly he recalled the first time Eric had inadvertently fallen into that wakeful napping state, and how surprised his child had been when gently prodded with a nearby stick.